HemaDevaSagar35/GenderBiasAnalysis/imdb-tests/README.md

 It is at line 479 and 78 in train_pytorch.py
 tokenizer, model = u.load_hf(model_id, h_droo)  # configuration=configuration)

+### rate
+run
+python3 -c 'import rate; rate.rate()'
+to get your bias calculations for specs in res_restults folder

+use biases.ipynb and tables.ipynb for consolidating and getting results for biases for model of your choice in table and picture format

 ### License
 cite paper here.